 Created by Nandini Muralidharan Updated on Nov 15, 2017

 When you're pregnant, you can't stop thinking about how you might do up the baby's nursery, or what you're going to name him or her.
 Shopping sprees for baby clothes, crib and other essentials are part of your preparation to welcome the baby.
 Do you know that there's one very important aspect of childbirth that you can prepare for?
 Breastfeeding!
 Your body is already doing the main bit by preparing the milk ducts to do their job (wondered why your breasts were getting bigger, right?).
-Read on to find out how you can prepare to breastfeed your baby.

 How Can I Prepare Myself For Breastfeeding?

 Unlike a couple of decades ago, there is so much information out there about breastfeeding and its benefits.
 Doctors and lactation consultants help you overcome challenges, as well.
 Here are some tips on how you can prepare for breastfeeding.